File1154

 #1: Replicating Success

-Solution-Focused Brief Therapy suggests that once you have found something that contributed to the favorable outcome, replicating it on other days and across situations will make a difference.
+Solution-Focused Brief Therapy suggests that once you have found something that contributed to a favorable outcome, replicating it on other days and across situations will make a difference.

 #2: Breaks